From a deacon reader:

 I very much enjoy your blog!

-You have written much on the power and effectiveness of Holy Water blessed according to the old rite (which includes salt) [NB: I don't think I have ever written that I that Holy Water blessed with the newer rite is not actually Holy Water.
+You have written much on the power and effectiveness of Holy Water blessed according to the old rite (which includes salt) [NB: I don't believe I have ever written that I think Holy Water blessed with the newer rite is not actually Holy Water.
 I, however, have never used newer form to "bless" Holy Water.
 FWIW.]

 Can a Permanent Deacon use the old rite to bless Holy Water?

 Or is that reserved for the Priest?

 I know you have said a “Deacon is a Deacon is a Deacon” and I agree with you.